icnocop/MigratePackagesConfigToPackageReferencesExtension/README.md

 ## Getting started

-1. Install the extension
+1. Download and install the extension.
 2. Right-click on `packages.config` and select `Migrate packages.config to PackageReferences...`.

 ![Preview](Preview.png)